ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

 .. image:: Image/gazebo_diff_drive.png

-When the simulation is running we can check with the ``ign`` command line tool the topics provided by Ignition Gazebo:
+When the simulation is running you can check the topics provided by Ignition Gazebo with the ``ign`` command line tool:

 .. tabs::